1. Smith & Wesson Military & Police Tactical Pen

-Smith & Wesson Military & Police SWPENMPBK Tactical Pen
+1. Smith & Wesson Military & Police SWPENMPBK Tactical Pen

 If you are looking for the best tactical pen in terms of value, the Smith & Wesson SWPENMPBK Military & Police Tactical Pen is your answer.
 It comes in at a bit more than 6 inches in length and weighs just 0.06 pounds, making it light enough to not weigh you down.
-It is made of CNC Machined Aircraft Aluminum, which is a fancy way of saying this thing is engineering to be indestructible.
+It is made of CNC Machined Aircraft Aluminum, which is a fancy way of saying this thing is engineered to be indestructible.

 The pen cap pops off and is incredibly easy to write with on any surface.
 The ink flows with just the right amount of pressure and uses the Parker and Hauser ink cartridges which are quite common on the market and easy/cheap to replace.
-In terms of wearing this thing, there is a nice and sturdy pocket clip on the cap that holds in the pen extra tight.
+In terms of wearing this thing, there is a nice and sturdy pocket clip on the cap that holds the pen extra tight.
 There is also a hole drilled in at the end so you can wear it around your neck.

-Sahara Sailor Tactical Pen Survival Multi-functional Pen
+2. Sahara Sailor Tactical Pen Survival Multi-functional Pen

 If you want the best tactical pen and you are more on a budget, the Sahara Sailor Tactical Pen is the right one for you.
-This pen is made of 303 stainless steel, which is pretty respectable material on a tactical pen.
+This pen is made of 303 stainless steel, which is a pretty respectable material for a tactical pen.
 It is certainly not titanium or carbon steel, but it gets the job done and is lightweight enough.
 In terms of writing, it writes quite well on most surfaces and the best part is that the replacement cartridges are easy and cheap to find.

-This tactical pen is good for breaking glass in case you get stuck in your car and to scare off intruders and for self-defense.
+This tactical pen is good for breaking glass in case you get stuck in your car to scare off intruders and for self-defense.
 If you want to use it as a survival tool in the wilderness, we think there are much better pens out there for that purpose.
 If you just want a cheap and reliable pen that can double as a defense weapon that you carry around with you on a daily basis, the Sahara Sailor Tactical Pen is the right one for you.

-Gerber Impromptu Tactical Pen
+3. Gerber Impromptu Tactical Pen

-The Gerber Impromptu Tactical Pen is the best tactical pen if you want a real military tactical pen that is heavy duty.
+The Gerber Impromptu Tactical Pen is the best tactical pen if you want a real military tactical pen that is heavy-duty.
 This tactical pen is endorsed and used by many militaries and police around the world and obviously built rock solid.
 If there is one tactical pen to rule them all, the Gerber Impromptu is the one.
 First and foremost, you can write with this pen in all types of weather conditions, including rain and snow.
 It is made of machined steel, so it has a rugged design that is indestructible.

-We must admit that the Gerber Impromptu does feel a bit heavy as it is a heavy duty tactical pen and sometimes it may weigh too much for your shirt pocket.
+We must admit that the Gerber Impromptu does feel a bit heavy as it is a heavy-duty tactical pen and sometimes it may weigh too much for your shirt pocket.
 The pocket clip is stiff but against light shirt materials, the pen may not hold up.
 Besides the weight issue, everything else is flawless.
 The unit feels incredibly comfortable in your hands when you write and hold it like a dagger.
-The “glassbreaker” tip at the other end does a bit more than break glass.
+The “glass-breaker” tip at the other end does a bit more than break glass.

-It is razor sharp and can definitely double as a hunting weapon.
+It is razor-sharp and can definitely double as a hunting weapon.
 When you hold this thing in your hands and compare it to the rest of the competition, you will know what we mean.
 It is simply the tactical pen with the best quality out on the market.
 Unfortunately, it has a premium price tag attached so we only recommend it for serious outdoors fanatics.

-Best Tactical Pen Buying Guide
+Best Tactical Pen – A Buying Guide

-These tactical pens maybe used to cut off roots tangled to your feet and puncture holes in wood to loop rope through it.
+These tactical pens may be used to cut off roots tangled to your feet and puncture holes in wood to loop rope through it.
 If you don’t use a tactical pen that can withstand a hard beating, you might as well just use a regular pen.
-Titanium is great for this purpose because it is pretty much corrosion resistant and quite lightweight and strong.
+Titanium is great for this purpose because it is pretty much corrosion-resistant and quite lightweight and strong.
 It won’t wear you down when you put it in your pockets and it is strong enough to not break when you stab a bear with it.

 In terms of ink, be sure to look for a tactical pen that allows you to write on multiple surfaces.
 When you are out in the wilderness, you don’t have a nice little stable and flat table to write on.
 You may need to write on trees and other foreign objects, so you need a pen that will let ink flow regardless of the surface.
-And if you can find it, there are tactical pens that let you write underwater and even if the pen is soaked.
+And if you can find it, there are tactical pens that let you write underwater even if the pen is soaked.
 This comes in handy when it is raining.

-Grip: Having a good grip on your tactical pen is more important than you think.
+Having a good grip on your tactical pen is more important than you think.
 Since you will be using the tactical pen for manual work outdoors, there are certain times in which you will be exerting lots of force with your pen.
 And if your hands are sweaty or the pen is wet and dirty through rain or humidity, the tactical pen could slip out of your hands.
 To minimize unforced errors due to harsh weather conditions or just negligence, you should look for tactical pens with comfortable and sturdy grips.

-Price: In general price and directly correlated with quality in the world of tactical pens.
+In general price and directly correlated with quality in the world of tactical pens.
 There are a few exceptions but you really can’t cheat raw material cost.
 Titanium pens are just more expensive than steel ones, and that cost gets passed on to the customers.
 It is definitely worth it to get a pen with replaceable ink cartridges that are readily available on the market.
 Take a quick look at the cost of refilling the ink.
 Sometimes companies do a bait and switch where they hook you with a really cheap pen and charge a lot of ink cartridge replacements.